All Time Greatest Home Run Hitters

 13 Frank Robinson

 Most underrated on this list.
-Didn't have the hype factor like Mantle or Mays but arguably a better power hitter than both.
+He didn't have the hype factor like Mantle or Mays but was arguably a better power hitter than both.

 14 Josh Gibson

-He was known as the black babe Ruth, and rightfully so.
-He was said as hitting 74 home runs in one season.
-He was a pure power hitter
+He was known as the black Babe Ruth, and rightfully so.
+He was said to have hit 74 home runs in one season.
+He was a pure power hitter.

 15 Roger Maris

-Roger had the courage NOT to use steroids to hit 61.
-Instead, he had the courage to prove he was that good in a city that known for champions.
+Roger had the courage not to use steroids to hit 61.
+Instead, he had the courage to prove he was that good in a city known for champions.

 Its Joeysworld